 Furthermore, the use of sabers in fantasy video games is incredibly popular.
-For instance, Final Fantasy, Soulcalibur, and Chrono Trigger are just a few of the many games that make use of sabers in their weapon list.
+For instance, Final Fantasy, Soulcalibur, and Chrono Trigger are just a few of the many games that make use of sabers.

 In Power Rangers, they do use sabers many times.
-But because the characters had different fighting tools, the main weapon was never really embedded in the viewer’s memory.
+But because the characters had different fighting tools, the main one was never really embedded in the viewer’s memory.